 The National Humanities Center offers forty residential fellowships annually for scholars in the humanities to work at the Center during the academic year.
-In 2004-2005, four of the Center's fellowships will be supported by the National Endowment for the Humanities.
+In 2006-2007, four of the Center's fellowships will be supported by the National Endowment for the Humanities.
 Fellowships are open to scholars in all fields of the humanities and also to individuals from other fields of inquiry or from professional and public life if their work has a humanistic dimension.
 The Center welcomes applications from senior scholars and from promising young scholars.
 The intellectual community of the Center includes scholars from all parts of the U.S. and scholars from other nations.
 Applications are evaluated by specialists and by an interdisciplinary panel of distinguished scholars in the humanities.
 At the Center, each Fellow has a private study.
 The Center provides assistance with the preparation of manuscripts, support for electronic technology, and daily delivery of books and research materials.
 The Center's building includes facilities for lectures, seminars, and conferences.
 Breakfast and lunch are served daily.
 The Center is situated in the Research Triangle Park of North Carolina, adjacent to Chapel Hill, Durham, and Raleigh.
 The Center locates housing for Fellows in these communities.
 In addition to a fellowship stipend of up to \$40,000, the Center provides travel expenses to and from North Carolina for Fellows and their immediate families and \$500 for shipping and research support.
+Application materials and information may be found on the Center's website.

-Application deadline: October 15, 2003
+Application deadline: October 15, 2005

+Kent Mullikin

-Kent Mullikin National Humanities Center 7 Alexander Drive P. O. Box 12256 Research Triangle Park, North Carolina 27709-2256
+National Humanities Center

+7 Alexander Drive

+P. O. Box 12256

+Research Triangle Park, North Carolina 27709-2256